Last Updated on November 8, 2020

 When we travel we try to pick hotels that are in good proximity to at least some of the sights we are hoping to see.
-New York’s Radisson Martinique On Broadway was in a great location near some of New York’s most significant landmarks, such as the Empire State Building.
+New York’s Radisson Martinique On Broadway was in a great location near some of New York’s most significant landmarks, such as the Empire State Building and Madison Square Garden.
 The hotel was also a short walk to Penn Station, which we needed to hop on the short train ride to Philadelphia to end our trip with a few days there.
 It was also close to the gigantic Macy’s and steps away from the Subway.
 A great location to easily get around New York.

 The hotel was quiet, beyond greeting others in the hallway or elevator, we did not hear a sound all night.
 Taking a look out our window at the scaffolding made us think the hotel was in the middle of some upgrades, but other than noticing that, we would never have been any the wiser.